 There are other companies out there offering navigation through choppy financial waters.
 Bank on Yourself delivers better customer value than competitors through:

 - Proper Policy Design – if your policy isn’t designed properly, it could grow much more slowly, lose the tax advantages, or both.
-Bank On Yourself Authorized Advisors work under the guidance of policy design experts who have each designed thousands of these policies, to ensure your policy is designed correctly.
+Bank On Yourself Professionals work under the guidance of policy design experts who have each designed thousands of these policies, to ensure your policy is designed correctly.

 - Best Insurance Companies – only a handful of life insurance companies sell policies that have all the features required to maximize the power of this concept.
-When you work with a Bank On Yourself Authorized Advisor, they will recommend only companies that are among the financially strongest, and that have all features required.
+When you work with a Bank On Yourself Professional, they will recommend only companies that are among the financially strongest, and that have all features required.

 - Bank On Yourself is the gold standard and enjoys an industry-leading track record of success.